itexpay-samples/itexpay-woocommerce/README.md

 You can select the radio button next to ItexPay from the list of payment gateways available to make it the default gateway.

--	Go Live – check the box to enable Live environment default is Stage.
+-	Go Live – check the box to enable Live environment.
 -	Api Key – enter your Api Key here.
-You will get this on your ItexPay merchant account.
+You will get this on your ItexPay merchant dashboard.
 -	Click on Save Changes for the changes you made to be effected.

 ## Frequently Asked Questions